Joe Burrow Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 Matchup vs. Pittsburgh

-- Burrow averages 192.5 passing yards per game in two matchups against the Steelers, 67.0 fewer yards his over/under in Sunday's game.
+- Burrow's 192.5 passing yards per game in two matchups against the Steelers are 67.0 less than yards than his over/under in Sunday's game.

-- Burrow threw a touchdown pass in both of those outings against the Steelers, and threw multiple TD passes against them once.
+- Burrow threw a touchdown pass in both of those games against the Steelers, and threw multiple TD passes against them once.

-- The Steelers have the NFL's 16th-ranked pass defense this season, allowing 258.1 yards per game through the air.
+- The Steelers are conceding 258.1 passing yards per game this year, the NFL's 16th-ranked pass defense.

-- At 1.5 passing TDs allowed per game, the Steelers defense is ranked 12th in the NFL.
+- The Steelers' defense is 12th in the league, conceding 1.5 passing touchdowns per game.

 Recent Performances

-- Burrow has racked up 689 passing yards (229.7 per game) and has a 67% completion percentage (69-for-103) over his last three appearances, tossing four touchdowns and three interceptions.
+- Burrow has passed for 689 yards while completing 67% of his throws (69-of-103), with four touchdowns and three interceptions (229.7 yards per game) over his last three outings.

 Burrow's Cincinnati Teammates